Four Dimensions Landscape Company

 Awards

 We are happy to announce that the California Landscape Contractors Association presented two first place awards to Modern Landscaping for their work on the Myers garden.
 Mike Hertzer, owner of Modern Landscaping, worked closely with Four Dimensions staff while installing our design.
 Congratulations, Mike!
-For more information on the Myers' garden, visit their website, www.casadosrios.org
+For more information on the Myers' garden, visit their website: CasaDosRios

 Publications

-Gail Schino's garden was profiled in a San Leandro Times article on sustainable landscaping.
-We're especially pleased with Gail's garden, and its popularity at the last year's Bay Friendly Garden tour.
+Gail Schino's garden was profiled in an Oakland Magazine article.
+We're especially pleased with Gail's garden and its popularity at the Bay Friendly Garden tour.

-We were happily surprised to open our water bill and discover that EBMUD chose one of our gardens to support their message on water conservation.
+We were happily surprised to open our water bill and discover that EBMUD chose one of our gardens to support their water conservation message.
 The Eichenfeld garden illustrates our commitment to making beautiful, functional, drought adapted gardens that support ecological health.
-The photo was taken from EBMUD's Plants and Landscapes for Summer-Dry Climates, which we helped to produce. http://www.ebmud.com/conserving_&_recycling/plant_book/default.htm
+The photo was taken from EBMUD's Plants and Landscapes for Summer-Dry Climates, which we helped to produce.
+A link for the book can be found here: EBMUDBook

 Co-owner Michael Thilgen was interviewed for an article in the San Francisco Chronicle.
 The focus is on the new generation of "smart" irrigation controllers.
-Here's a link: http://www.sfgate.com/cgi-bin/article.cgi?f=/c/a/2008/07/19/HOU610SQ4D.DTL
+Here's a link to the article: SFChronicle

 That's the news for now....
 We're wishing you all a healthy and happy season.
-Enjoy this beautiful weather!
+Enjoy this beautiful, dry weather and keep praying for rain!